Constitution of InternetNZ

 The Society shall be known as: INTERNET NEW ZEALAND INCORPORATED trading as InternetNZ.

-Internet New Zealand Incorporated trading as InternetNZ ("the Society") is a non-profit common interest society to maintain and extend the availability of the Internet and its associated technologies and applications in New Zealand, both as an end in itself and as means of enabling organisations, professionals and individuals to more effectively collaborate, cooperate, communicate and innovate in their respective fields of interest.
-It is intended that the Society be the principal organisation representing the interests of Internet users and Internet Service Providers in New Zealand.
-The Society's objects are:
+Internet New Zealand Incorporated trading as InternetNZ ("the Society") is a non-profit common interest charitable society whose principal objects are to maintain and extend the availability of the Internet and its associated technologies and applications in New Zealand, both as an end in itself and as means of enabling organisations, professionals and individuals to more effectively collaborate, cooperate, communicate and innovate in their respective fields of interest.
+It is intended that the Society be the principal organisation representing the interests of the Local Internet Community in New Zealand.
+The Society's charitable objects are:

 2.1 To promote the competitive provision of Internet access, services and facilities in an open and uncaptureable environment.